 In the late 19th century William Lever led the world’s most successful soap company.
-Unlike most other entrepreneurs however, Lever was a businessman who believed in sharing his profits.
+Unlike most other entrepreneurs however, he was a businessman who believed in sharing his profits.

 Lever was determined that his workers should have a decent place to live and opportunities to better themselves.